fogg-lab/interactive-segmentation/README.md

 ## Training a segmentation model
-For now, please see the documentation for these other repositories for more information:
+Refer to the documentation in these other repositories:
 - https://github.com/XavierCHEN34/ClickSEG
 - https://github.com/saic-vul/ritm_interactive_segmentation